hadihssn/Hadi-Hassan/README.md

 - 👨‍🎓 Senior year at UCP, Lhr
 - 💻 Currently learning Web Development and App Development
 - 🖊 I'm writing on Medium: https://medium.com/@hadihssn
-- I make videos📹 and capture photos📷 both of which go on ig: @hadiproductions_
+- I make videos📹 and capture photos📷 both of which go on ig: @hadiproductions_ and @syedhadihssn._
-- I also sometimes make youtube videos: https://www.youtube.com/@reviewbox_
+- I also sometimes make youtube videos: https://www.youtube.com/@reviewbox_ and https://youtube.com/@hadihassan_
 - 📧 You can reach me at: hadihassan4443@gmail.com

 <!---